TouK/nussknacker/docs/MigrationGuide.md

   * `setTimeCharacteristic` is deprecated, and should be handled automatically by Flink.
   * `UserClassLoader` was removed, use appropriate Flink objects or context ClassLoader.
   * RocksDB configuration is turned on by `rocksdb.enable` instead of `rocksdb.checkpointDataUri` which is not used now.
+* [#2152](https://github.com/TouK/nussknacker/pull/2152) `schedulePropertyExtractor` parameter of `PeriodicDeploymentManagerProvider`
+  was changed to a factory, replace with a lambda creating the original property extractor.

 ## In version 0.4.0